Zorz42/jpm/README.md

 With jpm you can install libraries for jaclang, and their dependencies.
 Jpm has somewhat similar system than apt.
 For usage just type jpm in the terminal after install.

 jpm is by default installed alongside jaclang.
-(When jaclang is installing it will also install jpm)

-STANDALONE INSTALATION PROCESS:
- - will not work